How to Grow Black Beans In The Garden

 Water

-Water back bean plants early in the morning or late in the afternoon to minimize evaporation and ensure optimal absorption.
-Use a gentle spray from a watering wand or hose directed at the soil around the plants to avoid wetting the foliage.
+You should use a gentle spray from a watering wand to water back bean plants early in the morning or late in the afternoon to minimize evaporation and ensure optimal absorption.

 Read more